blend-os/website/docs/faq.md

   - xorg
 ```

-Then, change your session to X11 depending on your desktop:
+Then, change your session to X11 depending on your desktop's **login screen**:

 ### :material-gnome: GNOME (GDM)